neuromatch/NeuroAI_Course/projects/docs/project_guidance.md

 * **10 minutes of meet & greet.** Do a round of introductions (one TA calls out names from the zoom list).
 Everyone says their name, pod name, position, university, and subject of study, as well as one interesting fact about themselves “Hi, I’m Jonny from the wiggly caterpillars and I am a PhD student at University of Notre Dame in Paris.
 I study X  and in my free time I like to go on long bike rides”.

-* **30-40 minutes of presentations**, including questions.
-Each group should speak for approximately 5 minutes (1 minute per person + 2 minutes of intro/discussion), and then take questions for 1-2 minutes.
+* **30-40 minutes of presentations**, including Q&A. Each group should speak for approximately 5 minutes (1 minute per person + 2 minutes of intro/discussion), and then take questions for 1-2 minutes.
 Try not to waste too much time on logistics: join the zoom link and go to the appropriate breakout room quickly.
 Then the student groups can start presenting in any order.

 * **10-20 minutes of general discussion.** Here are some ideas for questions you could ask:
     * What was missing in the dataset that you would have really liked to have?
     * Does anyone plan to continue working on this project in the future?
 Perhaps a few students from the multiple groups would like to continue together?
-    * Based on your experience with the (NMA/CMA) project, what project would you most like to do next?
-Make up your own, or pick from the (NMA/CMA) projects (a different dataset or project template which you did not use).
+    * Based on your experience with the NMA project, what project would you most like to do next?
+Make up your own, or pick from the NMA projects (a different dataset or project template which you did not use).
     * What surprised you the most about the process of doing a project?
 In what way was this project most different from other projects you have done in the past.
-    * What technique did you learn at (NMA/CMA) which you think you can immediately apply to your own project (if you are currently doing research)?
+    * What technique did you learn at NMA which you think you can immediately apply to your own project (if you are currently doing research)?

 ### Logistics:

-**Please exclusively change the text in italic:**

-Presentations will take place 1.5 hours after the end of your *[WxDx]* tutorials. *[For groups in timezone slots 1, 3, 4, this will fall outside of their regular course hours.]*
+Presentations will take place 1.5 hours after the end of your *Day 8* tutorials. *[For groups in timezone slots 1, 3, 4, this will fall outside of their regular course hours.]*  **[DOUBLE CHECK]**

 * You will present to other groups (3-5 groups per room).
 An email will be sent with the zoom room of one of the pods and all groups will meet there for one hour.
 There is a hard cutoff at the one hour mark, and it will be the Teaching Assistants’ responsibility to ensure everyone gets a turn to present.